Christopher-DSA/Week2TempRefit/docs/daily_notes.md

 - Sapnil will work on CSV uploading
 - Kushal will work on the geolocation feature
 - Aesha will finalize the new user flow

+# Aug 14, 2023
+- Sapnil will work on the documentation
+- Kushal will work on the qr scanning feature documentation